DanielDFY/d3d12book/README.md

     > Tessellate an icosahedron into a sphere based on distance.
 Displace the generated vertices based on the radius of the sphere.

-  * [ ] *Exercise_14_07*
+  * [x] *Exercise_14_07*

     > Redo the “Bézier Patch” demo to use a quadratic Bézier surface with nine control points.

-  * [ ] *Exercise_14_08*

-    > Modify the “Bézier Patch” demo to light and shade the Bézier surface.
-You will need to compute vertex normals in the domain shader.
+Then  light and shade the Bézier surface.
+Vertex normals are computed in the domain shader.
 A normal at a vertex position can be found by taking the cross product of the partial derivatives at the position.

   * [ ] *Exercise_14_09*